budavariam/budavariam.github.io/README.md

 3. Serve the site and watch for markup/sass changes `jekyll serve`
 4. View your website at http://127.0.0.1:4000/
 5. Commit any changes and push everything to the master branch of your GitHub user repository.
 GitHub Pages will then rebuild and serve your website.

+## Compress images

+Install [jpegoptim](https://github.com/tjko/jpegoptim) to compress your images, not to fill this repo unnecessarily.